hanumantpratap/ALICE-SaaS/README.md

 Place a file named `.env` in the root directory, in which you can configure the path to your PPK key to enable the SSH tunnel for the RDS connection:

 ```env
 PPK_FILE=C:\Users\ScottCollier\.ssh\laureninnovations-us-east-2-test.ppk
 ```

+## Running in Docker
+As long as your `.env` file is configured as documented above, just run `docker-compose up`.
+The application will be available at `localhost:8080`.

 ## Running Tests
 The easiest way to run the unit test suite is via the `Makefile`:

 ```bash
 make test
 ```

 Under the hood, the `Makefile` just runs the following (which you can also run from the command line):

 ```bash
 docker-compose run --rm visitor-management sh -c ./vendor/bin/phpunit
 ```

 Of course if you have PHP/Composer installed on your local system, you can just run the tests locally via your normal PHP/Composer/IDE workflow.